- BeautyHub PRO

 While you can experience breakouts caused by hormonal fluctuations from time to time, hormonal acne is a recurring, persistent type of breakout caused by regular hormonal imbalances.
 According to Harvard Health, this is usually because these hormones can cause a sudden overproduction of sebum in your skin, which leads to clogged pores.
 An increase in testosterone, for example, can increase oil production.
 Fluctuations in estrogen and progesterone can also cause hormonal breakouts.

 During puberty, hormonal acne appears on the T-zone, where there are more sebaceous glands producing oil.
 In adults, it usually appears in the lower part of the face, such as the chin, lower cheeks, and along the jawline.
-They come in the form of blackheads, pustules, cystic pimples, and nodules.
+They come in the form of , pustules, , and nodules.
 They are usually bigger, deep, painful, and difficult to get rid of.
 Bacteria and lack of exfoliation can also make hormonal acne worse.

 If you suspect that your breakouts are hormonal, visit your doctor for oral medications that are meant to treat hormonal imbalances.
 Your doctor could also help identify other symptoms of hormonal imbalance or underlying conditions.
-Meanwhile, take care of your skin and try to minimize breakouts by doing the following:
+Meanwhile, take care of your skin and try to minimize breakouts by practicing an anti-acne skincare routine:

 Use a cleanser that targets acne at the root by fighting bacteria, removing excess oil, and exfoliating dead skin cells that can clog the pores.
-POND’S Acne Clear Facial Foam has Thymo-T Essence, salicylic acid, and tea tree oil, which reduce inflammation and control oil.
+POND’S Acne Clear Facial Foam has Thymo-T Essence, , and , which reduce inflammation and control oil.

 Heat and ultraviolet rays can cause acne flare-ups, damaging and irritating the skin.
 Prolonged sun exposure also darkens pigmentation, which means any acne scars can get even darker and more difficult to lighten.
 Always wear sunscreen even if you are indoors to protect your skin against further damage.